 Required components for development include:

 Java JDK version 6

-Google App Engine Java SDK version 1.3.8

-Google Plugin for Eclipse

 Flickrj version 1.2

 Twitter4j version 2.1.7

+JQuery Javascript library

+Apache Tomcat

 Implementation Details

 As development and testing progressed, it was necessary to make a major deviation from the original planned implementation.
 As outlined in the original requirements and software design documents, we intended to use Google’s App Engine to host our application.
 During unit testing, we began running into errors when attempting to retrieve information from the social media sites.
 Further investigation uncovered that the social media sites limit the number of requests that can be made from a single IP address.
 Our application usage did not approach this limit, but since Google shares a pool of IP addresses amongst the myriad of applications hosted, our requests combined with those of the other applications on the IP address exceeded the limits.